Dec 14, 2010

 JAD: But we took one more shot with Walter, and he told us about a case that of all the cases he's heard, this is the one that puzzles him the most.

-WALTER RUTKOWSKI: It's the case of Wesley James Autry, a—a construction worker from New York, 50-year-old man who did jump into the track bed in a subway station to remove a fellow, a fellow, a young man who had fallen onto the track.
+WALTER RUTKOWSKI: It's the case of Wesley James Autry, a construction worker from New York, 50-year-old man who did jump into the track bed in a subway station to remove a fellow, a fellow, a young man who had fallen onto the track.
 The gentleman was six foot, 180 pounds.
 He was—he was inert.
-And yet, Mr. Autry persisted, despite the fact that a train was coming.
-There would come a point, unless at least in my estimation, where you would have to say, "I have to get out of here because I'm going to be killed.
+And yet Mr. Autry persisted, despite the fact that a train was coming.
+There would come a point unless—at least in my estimation—where he would have to say, "I have to get out of here because I'm going to be killed.
 I'm—I'm not suicidal."
 But Mr. Autry didn't think that way.
 He and I part in this—in this manner.
 What he did was he lay atop the victim between the rails while the train passed over them.
 In the farthest reaches of my imagination, I can see myself jumping onto a subway track to attempt the rescue.
 What I can't see myself doing is lying atop the victim while the train passes over me.

 JAD: Super cute.

-WESLEY AUTRY: Oh, the one behind me is Shuki, and this is the baby Sashi.
+WESLEY AUTRY: The one behind me is Shuki, and this is the baby Sashi.

 WESLEY AUTRY: I'm looking at him shaking and going into another seizure.
-For some strange reason, the boys out of nowhere said, '"Don't worry about your own.
-Don't worry about your daughters, you can do this."
+For some strange reason, a voice out of nowhere said, '"Don't worry about your own.
+Don't worry about your daughters.
+You can do this."

 ROBERT: Is he conscious?